vykt/liblain/README.md

 ### GETTING STARTED:

-For a walkthrough and implementation of libpwu's core components, see `docs/markdown/intro.md`.
-For an overview of data structures and their related functions, see `docs/markdown/structs.md`.
-Example implementations are available in `examples`.
+For a walkthrough and implementation of libpwu's core components, see <i>docs/markdown/intro.md</i>.
+For an overview of data structures and their related functions, see <i>docs/markdown/structs.md</i>.
+Example implementations are available in <i>examples</i>.

 ### CHECKLIST: